leeyawnz/DevSecOps/Ansible (WIP)/README.md

 # Ansible
 This is my own personal documentation of the common Ansible commands. \
-As most OS are Linux in DevOps, this in the context of Linux (Ubuntu).
+As most OS are Linux in DevOps, this in the context of Linux (Ubuntu). \
+Updated: Apr 2022

 </br>